-of particular care.
+thus be adopted by the institution a complex and delicate nature which calls for the exercise of particular care.
 Such a decision therefore requires a margin of appreciation".
 In this context, the Court of Justice has acknowledged that the institutions enjoy "a wide discretion for the purpose of determining whether the disclosure of documents relating to the fields covered by [the] exceptions [under Article 4(1)(a)] could undermine the public interest".

 The General Court found that "it is possible that the disclosure of European Union positions in international negotiations could damage the protection of the public interest as regards international relations" and "have a negative effect on the negotiating position of the European Union" as well as "reveal, indirectly, those of other parties to the negotiations".
 Moreover, "the positions taken by the Union are, by definition, subject to change depending on the course of those negotiations and on concessions and compromises made in that context by the various stakeholders.
 The formulation of negotiating positions may involve a number of tactical considerations on the part of the negotiators, including the Union itself.
-In that context, it cannot be precluded that disclosure by the Union, to the public, of its own negotiating positions, when the negotiating positions of the other parties remain secret, could, in practice, have a negative effect on the negotiating capacity of the Union". \textstyle{10}
+In that context, it cannot be precluded that disclosure by the Union, to the public, of its own negotiating positions, when the negotiating positions of the other parties remain secret, could, in practice, have a negative effect on the negotiating capacity of the Union". \(^{10}\)

-Certain passages in documents 12 (main document and annex), 17, 21 and 30 have been withheld as they reveal the external stakeholders' main business concerns, strategic interests, priorities and their internal assessment and input for the negotiations.
+Certain passages in document 4 have been withheld as they reveal the external stakeholders' main business concerns, strategic interests, priorities and their internal assessment and input for the negotiations.
+The Commission typically collects information from the stakeholders in order to establish the EU position.
 As such, this information indirectly reveals negotiating priorities, strategic objectives and tactics which the EU could consider pursuing in its trade negotiations.

 This information was in general meant for internal use as a basis to establish EU positions, strategies, objectives and way forward on specific aspects of the negotiations.
-Even if a political agreement was reached on the negotiations, these negotiations are not yet fully concluded.
-Negotiators are still finalising some remaining issues which means that the agreement is not yet fully stabilised and continued confidential treatment is necessary.
+The agreement has not yet been ratified and continued confidential treatment is necessary.

 More generally, even beyond the EPA it remains important for the EU when effectively promoting its interests vis-à-vis Japan through the various channels available to retain a certain margin of manoeuvre to shape and adjust its tactics, options and positions in order to safeguard the EU's interests.
 Exposing internal views and considerations would weaken this capacity of the EU and consequently, the protection of the public interest as regards international relations.
+This aspect is also relevant for ongoing and future negotiations with other trade partners.